alpeasie/azl-benchmark-deploy/docs/task1.md

 ### Network details

-**1. Ensure the server's network adapters match this configuration.**
+**1. The server's network adapters should use the following configuration.**

-Note: Only the FABRIC adapter has connectivity to the internet.
+**Note: Only the FABRIC adapter** has connectivity to the internet.

 | Server name | Adapter Name | IP Address      | VLAN |
 |-------------|--------------|-----------------|------|